Hillary-Robert/wireframing/README.md

   It allows testing of user flows and interactions before investing in high-fidelity designs.

 Wireframing sets the foundation for intuitive, user-centered interfaces and ensures the team is aligned before moving into design and development phases.

+## Key Elements of Wireframing

+Effective wireframes include several essential elements that define the structure and purpose of the user interface.
+These elements help shape the user's experience before the visual design begins.

+### 1. Layout Structure
+The layout defines the basic arrangement of elements on the screen, such as headers, footers, sidebars, and content areas.

+**Example:**
+A homepage layout might have a top navigation bar, a hero section in the center, and a three-column footer at the bottom.
+This structure ensures content is organized logically and predictably for users.

+### 2. Navigation
+Navigation elements include menus, tabs, sidebars, and links that guide users through the application or website.

+**Example:**
+A wireframe for an e-commerce site might include a top menu with categories like "Home," "Shop," "Cart," and "Account," allowing users to find what they need quickly.

+### 3. Content Placement
+Content placement refers to where specific text, images, buttons, and other components are located within the layout.

+**Example:**
+A blog page wireframe may show a large area for the blog title and content, a sidebar with recent posts or tags, and a section at the bottom for comments.
+Proper placement ensures content is scannable and accessible.

+### 4. Functionality
+Wireframes indicate how users will interact with the interface, such as through buttons, form inputs, sliders, or modals.

+**Example:**
+A login wireframe might show input fields for email and password, a “Log In” button, and a “Forgot Password?” link.
+While it doesn’t include final design, it clearly shows expected user actions.

+Each of these elements contributes to a user-friendly, efficient, and goal-oriented interface.
+By focusing on them during the wireframing stage, teams can plan user experiences more effectively and avoid design confusion later.